-The latter had moved to the mesa in February 1880, with his wife Henrietta, and their five children.
+The latter had moved to the mesa in February 1880, with his wife.
+Henrietta, and their five children.
 He began his holdings there with a 160-acre ranch purchased from Walter O'Brien.

 Over the years, he added to the land until he owned 2,500 acres.
 The Angels raised thousands of cattle, nine boys and two girls there.
 A nearby peak bears the name of Angel Mountain in their honor.
-Woodson Angel, the father of James of age.
-"He didn't die of old age either," his grandson, Kenneth, recalls.
-"Grandpa was coming up the trail from the old granary, where he had gone to get corn cobs to start fires, when he fell on an icy Please see C-5, Col. 1

-Newton Angel, joined him at Mesa Grande, James' brother, John, also came to live with him.
+Woodson Angel, the father of James Newton Angel, joined him at Mesa Grande.
+James' brother, John, also came to live with him.
 Neither of the newcomers lived for long, and their bodies were the first buried in the Angel Cemetery, located on a slight rise not far from the house where Mr. and Mrs. Kenneth Angel live today.

 James Newton Angel and his wife, Henrietta, also are buried in the cemetery.
-He died in 1934 at 94% years

-Continued from C-1 spot and broke his hip.
+He died in 1934 at 941⁄2 years spot and broke his hip.
 He got blood poisoning, which was the cause of his death."